projectglow/glow/docs/source/troubleshooting.rst

   * See the Glow `release notes <https://github.com/projectglow/glow/releases>`_.
 If the Glow release involved a Spark version change, see the
     `Spark migration guide <https://spark.apache.org/docs/latest/migration-guide.html>`_.

+- ``com.databricks.sql.io.FileReadException: Error while reading file``

+  * When Glow is registered to access transform functions this also overrides the Spark Context.
+This can interfere with the checkpointing functionality in Delta Lake in a Databricks environment.
+    To resolve please reset the runtime configurations via ``spark.sql("RESET")`` after running Glow transform functions and before checkpointing to Delta Lake, then try again.